-Native to South Africa, African blood lily (Scadoxus puniceus), also known as snake lily plant, is an exotic tropical perennial.
-This plant produces reddish-orange globes of pincushion-like blooms in late spring and early summer.
-The flashy, 10-inch blooms make the plant a real show stopper.
+Native to South Africa, the African blood lily (Scadoxus puniceus), also known as the snake lily plant, is an exotic, tropical perennial.
+This plant produces reddish orange globes of pincushion-like blooms in late spring and early summer.
+The flashy, 10 inch (25 cm.) blooms make the plant a real showstopper.
 Read on to learn about growing African blood lilies in your garden.

 How to Grow an African Blood Lily